EnviroMail 127 Australia - Microbial Diversity Profiling via NGS

 ALS offers a range of molecular tests to provide a comprehensive picture of the biological composition of the sample.
 Bacterial diversity profiling is part of this testing suite and is designed to estimate the relative abundance of bacteria present in the sample by sequencing seven hypervariable regions of the 16S rRNA gene.
 It also provides diversity estimates and functional profiling for easy comparison across temporal and spatial scales.

-ALS provides bacterial diversity profiling in all water matrices (including potable, wastewaters & recycled water) and sludge/soil or sewage samples.
+ALS provides bacterial diversity profiling in all water matrices (including potable, wastewaters and recycled water) and sludge/soil or sewage samples.

 Guidelines